zayadur/omnibot/README.md

-# omnibot
-A simple Twitch bot with essential utilities.
+ # omnibot - a simple Twitch bot with essential utilities